 In 1914 thousands of trees were cut down and granite mountains had holes blasted through them.
 They dammed up the water and built the Hetch Hetchy Reservoir.
 The dam was completed by 1923 and expanded again in 1938.

 85% of San Francisco's drinking water comes from Hetch Hetchy.
 And the water here goes to meet the needs of 2.6 million people in San Francisco, California.

 We enjoyed looking over the edge of the dam

 They call the dam the O'Shaughnessy Dam.
 The dam creates a lake and under the lake is a valley as beautiful and Yosemite Valley.

 Now, millions of dollars need to be poured in to make repairs...and the Sierra Club is trying to have the dam removed and the valley and meadows restored to be enjoyed by tourist since Yosemite Valley is so overcrowded.
 It would be a good thing to restore Yosemite's twin valley since San Francisco now has other choices to meet their water and power sources.

 Video Part 2

-This is a great Yosemite hike.
-You can hike to Wapama Falls.
+Let me tell you about a great Yosemite hike that is here.
+I encourage you to hike to Wapama Falls.
 It is a 5 mile round trip.
-It is an easy to moderate hike.
+I would call this an easy to moderate hike.
 Start at the O'Shaughnessy Dam Parking lot.
 The best time to go is April To June.

 This places gives you the Yosemite waterfall scenery without the crowds.
 The crowds of visitors just do know know about this beautiful valley and its waterfalls.
 Every time we have been here, we feel like we have this place completely to ourselves.

-There is a lot of poison oak along the trail, so be careful.
-Keep your eyes open for rattlesnakes.
+We saw a lot of poison oak along the trail, so be careful.
+Keep your eyes open for rattlesnakes too.
 It is 2.5 miles to the top of Wapama Falls.